HCC Students On Track for film success

 Media tutor, Nicola Godlieb, teamed up with SPACE – a creative workspace hub for visual artists based in Hackney – to deliver the film project, providing the students with experience of working with professional filmmakers, Pierre Vella, Yan Murawski, Gabi Norland and Helen Brewer, to complete their films.

-Following the screening, Fiona Fieber, director of SPACE said “The films explored the theme of risk and the audience were impressed with the visually stunning shorts dealing with mature, complex themes.”
+Following the screening, Fiona Fieber, Head of Learning at SPACE said “The films explored the theme of risk and the audience were impressed with the visually stunning shorts dealing with mature, complex themes.”

 All of the films have been entered into the Stop Play Record competition which supports the development and production of short films with young people aged 16–24 who live in London.